Northkill Creek

 Northkill Creek is a stream primarily located in Berks County, Pennsylvania.
-It feeds into Tulpehocken Creek and covers part of the Schuylkill River and Delaware River watersheds.
+It feeds into Tulpehocken Creek by way of Blue Marsh Lake and covers part of the Schuylkill River and Delaware River watersheds.
 Northkill Creek and its tributaries are high quality trout streams.

 Geography

 Northkill Creek begins in the Northkill Gap on Blue Mountain near Shartlesville.
 The creek flows nearly 11 mi roughly south to its confluence with Tulpehocken Creek just south of Bernville.
 Tributaries include Little Northkill, Mollhead and Wolf Creeks.
 The confluence with Little Northkill Creek is at Bernville.
-Northkill Creek's watershed covers approximately 42 sqmi in Jefferson, Penn, Tulpehocken, Upper Bern and Upper Tulpehocken Townships and Bernville Borough in Berks County and South Manheim and Wayne Townships in Schuylkill County.
+Northkill Creek's watershed covers approximately 42 sqmi in Jefferson, Penn, Tulpehocken, Upper Bern, and Upper Tulpehocken Townships and Bernville Borough in Berks County and South Manheim and Wayne Townships in Schuylkill County.
 The Little Northkill sub-watershed drains 52.5% of this area and provides approximately 60% of the total flow.

 The bedrock is primarily sandstone interbedded with shale, slate, quartzite, chert and limestone fragments.
 Blue Mountain is underlain by sandstone, with quartz-rich rock.
 More moderate slopes are underlain by shale.
 This bedrock does not provide significant ability to neutralize acidic pollution.
 The shale component limits the bedrock's water-bearing properties and hence draught resistance.